Spoopetor/518-Capstone/README.md

 For this project the backend is hosted on an Ubuntu webserver and will run on port 8080 for HTTPS.

+# Testing
+Playwright testing can be run in the repository by running ```npx playwright test``` which will automatically run some tests on the website.

 # Architecture